-The Clinical Diploma in Palliative Medicine program provides general practitioners and physicians clinical experience in palliative medicine and expand their expertise to handle the palliative care needs of patients in their practice.
+The Clinical Diploma in Palliative Medicine program provides general practitioners and physicians clinical experience in palliative medicine.
+It aims to expand their expertise to handle the palliative care needs of patients in their practice.

 See announced interim changes to program requirements due to the COVID-19 pandemic.

-The Clinical Diploma Training Program is evaluated biennially by the overseeing committee to ensure it’s in line with educational best practice.
+The Clinical Diploma in Palliative Medicine program is evaluated biennially by the Training Committee in Palliative Medicine (TCPM) to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
-Please ensure you are following the correct requirements during your training.
-See the 2019-20 program updates
+The College will provide sufficient notice prior to implementing any change.
+You must always ensure you’re following the correct requirements during your training.

-Note: Trainees are not able to complete Advanced Training in Palliative Medicine and the Clinical Diploma of Palliative Medicine concurrently.
+Trainees cannot complete the Advanced Training in Palliative Medicine and the Clinical Diploma in Palliative Medicine programs simultaneously.

-The Diploma Training in Palliative Medicine requires six months of full-time equivalent (FTE) training, undertaken at an accredited training site.
+The Clinical Diploma in Palliative Medicine requires 6 months of full-time equivalent (FTE) training undertaken at an accredited setting.

-Successful trainees will receive a Clinical Diploma confirming completion of the Palliative Medicine Program, which recognises your expertise in Palliative Care Medicine only.
+Successful trainees are awarded a Clinical Diploma in Palliative Medicine, confirming the completion of the program and recognising their expertise in palliative care medicine only.

-The Clinical Diploma qualification doesn't confer eligibility for specialist recognition in Palliative Care Medicine.
+Your qualification doesn't confer eligibility for specialist recognition in palliative care medicine.